 Depiction of lendable population with the addition of alternative data:

 According to Experian, 65% of lenders say they already use some information beyond the traditional credit report to make lending decisions.
 Many of them use alternative credit data to develop credit scores; doing so can have many benefits.
 In cases where a person doesn’t have a credit profile or a credit history of at least six months, alternative credit data can provide predictive assistance where there is no historical data.
 With alternative credit data, lenders can increase the number of their consumers.
 Moreover, alternative credit data can help to build an accurate scoring process for all types of applicants.
 Using alternative data in credit risk modeling helps identify risky consumers.

-To more accurately and efficiently work with copious amounts of information obtained from a variety of sources, companies should adopt AI technologies.
+To more accurately and efficiently work with copious amounts of information obtained from a variety of sources, companies should adopt AI technologies for lending marketplace development.
 Many FinTech lenders, such as Zestcash and Global Analytics, already do so.
 Machine learning algorithms reduce data evaluation time and give a full overview of a consumer’s creditworthiness.

 Are you ready to experience the benefits of alternative credit data for lending?
 Then contact Intellias.
 Our FinTech experts will consult with you on the latest technology solutions for lending companies.